Kathy Rae Huffman: Presentations of the work of Nan Hoover

 In 2013, Huffman gave major presentations of the work of Nan Hoover: In the context of the exhibition re.act.feminism #2 - a performing archive at Akademie der Künste, Berlin, and as part of Innsbruck International Festival of the Arts in Innsbruck, Austria.

 The Supershow

 Huffman curated this exhibition of 42 artists who have studied with Professor Günther Selichar in his class mass media research und Kunst im medialen öffentlichen Raum at the Academy of Visual Arts Leipzig, Germany.
 Presented at Halle 14, Spinnerei, Leipzig, and the HGB Gallery, 2013.

 Chip Lord in conversation with Kathy Huffman

 Chip Lord (co-founder of Ant Farm) in conversation with Huffman at the symposium Video Trajectories, NBK Berlin, Feb.
 2014.

 Curator for ikono TV

-2013: Profile of Marcel Odenbach’s 1990s television works, as part of: ikono On Air Festival, September 2013.
-In 2015, Huffman curated media art for ikono TV‘s video art project ART SPEAKS OUT.
+2013: Profile of Marcel Odenbach's 1990s television works, as part of: ikono On Air Festival, September 2013.
+In 2015, Huffman curated media art for ikono TVs video art project ART SPEAKS OUT.
 This long video art program is also screened within the exhibition Till It's Gone at Istanbul Modern in 2016.